When does misplacing our keys turn into an issue?

-Signs of of memory loss and Alzheimers.
+Learn about the signs of of memory loss and Alzheimer's.

-For a complete list of The 10 Early Signs and Symptoms of Alzheimers please view the Alzheimer’s Association Memory Loss & 10 Early Signs of Alzheimer’s | Alzheimer's Association website.
-This website has information to assist families in learning more about Alzheimer's disease, memory loss expected with aging, and signs of when to seek additional assistance from health professionals.
+Alzheimer’s disease is the most common cause of dementia.
+To learn more about signs and symptoms, refer to the Alzheimer’s Association Memory Loss & 10 Early Signs of Alzheimer’s and Dementia website.
+This website also has information to help families learn more about Alzheimer's disease, memory loss expected with aging and signs of when to seek assistance from health professionals.

 Michigan State University (MSU) Extension recognizes that overall human health encompasses many aspects, and positive health outcomes involve integrated mental, physical, social, emotional and environmental approaches.